colejarczyk/doc/userguide/customers/client/sign_in.rst

 2. When it is prompted, enter the **Email Address** that is associated with your account, and tap ``Recover Password``

-   If the email address you entered matches the one that is associated with the account, you will receive a "Password reset requested" email with a link to reset your password.
+   If the email address you entered matches the one that is associated with the account, you will receive a "Password reset requested" message with a link to reset your password.

-3. Click the **Reset Password link** in the email and enter your **New Password**.
+3. Click the **Reset Password link** in the message and enter your **New Password**.
 Enter it again to confirm

 .. warning::

-    Your password must be eight or more characters long, and contains at least one upper case letters, one numeric character and one special character
+    Your password must be eight or more characters long, and contain at least one upper case letters, one numeric character and one special character

 .. warning::

-    This password reset feature can be disabled in the Admin Cockpit in Email Settings.
+    This password reset feature can be disabled in the Admin Cockpit in Message Templates Settings.

 When you receive confirmation that the password is updated, you can use the new password to log in to your account.